-In order to reach, the national's goal on renewable energy, confirmed also by country's Energy Strategy until 203026, the Government of the Republic of Moldova relies on the support procedures set by the Law No. 10 on the promotion of the use of energy from renewable sources, adopted in 2016.
+In order to reach the national target on renewable energy, the Government of the Republic of Moldova relies on the support schemes provided by the Law No. 10/ 2016 on the promotion of the use of energy from renewable sources.

-The investor's society will be encouraged to develop renewable energy sources projects through a set of support mechanism, established by the above-mentioned Law.
+The investor's society is encouraged to develop renewable energy sources projects through a set of support mechanism, established by the above-mentioned Law.

-Small-scale projects are to be supported by fixed tariffs (classical feed-in tariffs) while big-scale projects will be competing for state support through tenders/ auctions.
+Small-scale projects are supported by fixed tariffs (classical feed-in tariffs) while big-scale projects have to compete for the state support through tenders/ auctions.
 In this sense, the Government has approved the necessary sub-laws, as follows:

 - 1. GD no. 690/2018 on approving the regulation on auctions organization for providing the status of eligible producer; - 2.
-GD no. 689/2018 on approving the regulation on approving the capacity limits, maximum allowances, and capacity categories in the field of power generation from renewable energy sources till 2020; - 3.
-GD no. 885/2017 on assignment of the electricity central supplier.
+GD no. 689/2018 on approving the capacity limits, maximum quotas and capacity categories in the field of power generation from renewable energy sources till 2020 (a new regulation on RE capacities allocation shall be approved by the Government, which will target a new horizon of time); - 3.
+New GD no. 401/2021 on approving the capacity limits, maximum quotas and capacity categories in the field of power generation from renewable energy sources till 2025 (a new regulation on RE capacities allocation shall be approved by the Government, which will target a new horizon of time); - 4.
+GD no. 885/2017 on assignment of the electricity central supplier, reassigned in 2020, amended by HG no. 986 of 22.12.20, MO359/24.12.20 art.1104; in force 24.12.20;